A Welcoming Hub for Iraqi Culture and Community

 A delegation from the Iraqi Canadian Society attended the 2024 Carassauga Festival of Cultures Appreciation Dinner, hosted by the festival organizers to honor and thank all participants for their contributions.

-It was a wonderful evening recognizing the collective efforts that made this multicultural celebration a success.
-We are proud to have represented Iraq at Carassauga and deeply appreciate the festival’s continued support and recognition.
+We are proud to have once again represented Iraq at Carassauga and are deeply grateful for the festival’s continued support, acknowledgment, and spirit of unity.

 Visit from MPP Natalia Kusendova to the Iraqi Canadian Society